-Protocol - What you must do Guidance - How you should do it chosen when non-voluntary protective services are not required to keep as well as the changes and services that are now in place that have the children safe.
-A case decision of Services Provided is not appropriate for mitigated the safety issue or risk of harm and allow for case closure. cases where the family is engaged in service provision that if ended once the case is closed would result in safety concerns for the children.
-Appropriate Services are those that are provided to, or arranged for, the family (including any services for alternative caregivers) with the explicit goal of: (1) addressing the case-specific safety concerns of the child(ren) and/or risk of child abuse/neglect, and (2) doing so within a timeframe needed to prevent a child's entry into foster care and/or re-entry after a reunification.
-As a guiding principle, appropriate services are: • Tailored to meet the specific needs of families; • Culturally appropriate with providers who can speak the language of the family; • Accessible to the family (consider hours of service and location, special accommodations needed for individuals with a disability, transportation, affordability of any costs/fees, onsite childcare/childcare needs, and wait lists; • Provided in a setting that is most effective and responsive to needs (consider availability of appropriate services offered by providers in community/neighborhood-based organizations and/or services offered in the home versus an office setting); and • Monitored to ensure that family needs are met.
-Child Protective Services Not Needed - This finding is appropriate for all CPS reports of neglect and dependency assigned to the Family Assessment response in which the safety of the child is not an issue, there is no concern for the future risk of harm to the child.
-This case decision is chosen when non-voluntary protective services are not required to keep the children safe.
+and services that are now in place that have mitigated the safety issue or risk of harm and allow for case closure.

+Appropriate Services are those that are provided to, or arranged for, the family (including any services for alternative caregivers) with the explicit goal of:

+- (1) addressing the case-specific safety concerns of the child(ren) and/or risk of child abuse/neglect, and - (2) doing so within a timeframe needed to prevent a child's entry into foster care and/or re-entry after a reunification.
+As a guiding principle, appropriate services are: - Tailored to meet the specific needs of families; - Culturally appropriate with providers who can speak the language of the family; - Accessible to the family (consider hours of service and location, special accommodations needed for individuals with a disability, transportation, affordability of any costs/fees, onsite childcare/childcare needs, and wait lists; - Provided in a setting that is most effective and responsive to needs (consider availability of appropriate services offered by providers in community/neighborhood-based organizations and/or services offered in the home versus an office setting); and - Monitored to ensure that family needs are met.

 In cases where there are NO safety issues or risk of harm to the child, and services are recommended that would benefit the family, they should be documented in the case decision summary and discussed with the family.
 Recommended services CANNOT include protective services that are needed to ensure the safety of the child.
-These services can include prevention services that the agency believes the
+These services can include prevention services that the agency believes the family might benefit from, but if they choose not to engage in them will not require CPS involvement.

-Protocol - What you must do Guidance - How you should do it For all Family Assessments, the case finding will be reported to the Central Registry (DSS-5104) with no perpetrator information entered. family might benefit from, but if they choose not to engage in them will not require CPS involvement.
-INVESTIGATIVE ASSESSMENT INITIATION The interviewing sequence in an Investigative Assessment is: • All children living in the home; • The non-perpetrating parent; • The perpetrator; and then • Collaterals Efforts should be made to establish rapport with the child and to help the child feel comfortable in disclosing information about himself or herself and family.
+Protocol - What you must do Guidance - How you should do it Protocol - What you must do INVESTIGATIVE ASSESSMENT INITIATION The interviewing sequence in an Investigative Assessment is: Efforts should be made to establish rapport with the child and to help the child feel comfortable in disclosing information about himself or herself and family.
 County child welfare workers should have another adult present when a full body assessment is necessary.
-There are times when this order may not be feasible or the most appropriate.
-The county child welfare services agency must consider the individuals and allegations involved in each situation and must conduct the interviews in the order that is least likely to increase the risk of harm to the alleged victim child or other children in the home.
 During a CPS Assessment, information received may reveal that the perpetrator is not a parent or caretaker.
 It is still important to interview the alleged perpetrator during the CPS Assessment, if possible.
 The alleged perpetrator may have information that is vital in helping to determine if the allegation is true.
-If other evidence indicates the harm was caused or allowed by the parent or caretaker, an interview with the Individually; and Under no circumstances in the presence of the person or persons alleged to have caused or allowed abuse and/or neglect. alleged perpetrator may give insight into whether the parents/caretaker provided adequate care and supervision.
-For DV cases, refer to DV initiation protocol .
+If other evidence indicates the harm was caused or allowed by the parent or caretaker, an interview with the alleged perpetrator may give insight into whether the was caused or allowed by the parent or caretaker, an interview with the